New Girl: True American

+True American is a fictional, convoluted drinking game that the New Girl characters first played in the season 1 episode 20, "Normal".
 After "Normal" aired, internet sources began to summarize the rules for True American, which the characters described as a mix of a drinking game and Candy Land where the floor is lava; it also involves shouting the names of American presidents.
 The idea of True American came from a New Girl writer who played a similar game in college.
 As she could not remember the game's exact rules, the writers focused on making the game as funny on the page as possible, but only established chanting "JFK!
 FDR!" and walking on chairs.
-As the cast did not understand the game during shooting, the writers created more rules on the spot, advised the actors to "have fun, dig in, jump in" and play it as if "they'd been playing this thing for years and years and years."
-The high-energy feel of the game and the amounts of coverage made filming True American more challenging for the actors than normal episodes.
-Producers Dave Finkel, Brett Baer, and writer Luvh Rakhe, came up with most of the obscure American history facts, but much was cut from the finished episode.
+Throughout the series, the writers created new rules on the spot in order to keep the actors improvising and encouraged them to "have fun, dig in, jump in".